 Similar to tuition reimbursement, there may be a certain criteria to meet in order to receive the payment from your employer.
 This could be an approved school, course, grade, or grade point average.
 Be sure to contact your benefits office to find out more information on this.

 There are different benefits out there that can help job seekers with building towards a better future.
 You may be thinking about going to college but are unsure on how to pay the high cost of tuition.
 Take a look at some companies on our site that provide tuition assistance or tuition reimbursement as this can significantly help you lower the cost of your education.

 You may have already attended college, earned a degree or not.
 The burden of those student loans are now weighing you down and you need to find a way to pay them off.
 Search for jobs on our site that provide student loan repayment.
 You could end up working for a company that pays anywhere from a few hundred a month to over $10,000 per year.

 If you found this article helpful, please subscribe.
 We send out monthly newsletters highlighting the latest on student loans, any job openings that provide student loan repayment, and just by subscribing you could potentially be chosen to receive a payment towards your student loan balance!

-We offer a free resume review through our partnership with Top Resume as well as a complimentary discovery call with A Colorful Life's career coach, Keiko Roy-Carey.
-Please let us know your experiences with these services and if it helped you land your next job.
+Don't forget to claim your free resume review through our partnership with Top Resume.
+Please let us know your experience with this service and if it helped you land your next job.
 Good luck!